hendrikp/Plugin_SDK/wizard/vc10/Templates/1033/readme.md

 [!output PROJECT_NAME] Plugin for CryEngine SDK
 =====================================
-This is still a work in progress, a plugin sample and plugins themselves will follow.

 TODO: Describe where you tested it.

 TODO: Describe the purpose of your plugin